How to Make Knitting Charts

 If you are just starting out and have a small budget, try out one of the browser-based chart makers or play around with a spreadsheet chart.

 However, if you can afford it, I highly recommend investing in Stitchmastery.
-It has everything you could possibly need going forward as well as excellent customer service, so if you are stuck on what to do, they are just an email away.
+It has everything you could possibly need going forward as well as excellent customer service.
+And if you’re new to it, take my advice and start with their tutorials - doing so will help you get the most out of the software much faster.

 Discussion